bvieth/powsimR/README.md

 Some users have experienced issues installing powsimR due to vignette compilation errors.
-If that is the case, you can leave out building the vignette and read it on my Github Page of [powsimR](https://bvieth.github.io/powsimR/articles/powsimR.html) or download it as a html file [here](https://github.com/bvieth/powsimR/tree/master/inst/doc/powsimR.html).
+If that is the case, you can leave out building the vignette (by setting build\_vignettes to FALSE) and read it on my Github Page of [powsimR](https://bvieth.github.io/powsimR/articles/powsimR.html) or download it as a html file [here](https://github.com/bvieth/powsimR/tree/master/inst/doc/powsimR.html).